benoitj/blog.benoitj.ca/content/posts/lean-ux-fat-code.md

 I could always try to reduce that 4.5KB CSS, but this would mean spending time learning this code, or writing my own.
 Not enough time for that yet.

-What else can I learn from the GTMetrix site? ohh, a 404 on favicon.ico cost roughtly 1KB
+What else can I learn from the GTMetrix site? ohh, a 404 on favicon.ico cost roughly 1KB

 What If I could create the smallest possible file, to prevent my 404 page to render.
 This could work.